Struggling to get interviews?

 Should I list all contract work?

 No, you don’t need to list all contract work on your resume.
-Focus on the most relevant contracts that demonstrate your experience for the job you’re applying for.
-Short-term or unrelated work can be left off unless it adds value.
+List the most relevant contracts that demonstrate your experience for the job you’re applying for.
+Unrelated short-term work can be left off your resume, unless omitting it would create an employment gap.

 When to include short-term contracts

-Include short-term contracts if they are relevant to the position or industry.
-Even short stints can showcase key skills and experience, especially if you made a significant impact or gained valuable knowledge.
+Include short-term contracts as long as they are relevant to your target position or industry.
+Even short stints demonstrate key skills and experience, especially if you made a significant impact or gained valuable knowledge.

 Does adding contract work look bad on my resume?

 No, listing contract work doesn’t look bad on a resume.
-In fact, it can demonstrate adaptability, versatility, and the ability to work on diverse projects.
-Employers value candidates who have shown they can thrive in different environments and roles.
+It demonstrates adaptability, versatility, and the ability to work on diverse projects.
+Employers value candidates who show they can thrive in different environments and roles.